 « Previous Page

-Benign paroxysmal positional vertigo (BPPV) is a balance problem that makes you feel like you're spinning or tilting if you move your head a certain way.
-It happens when infection or inflammation keeps tiny stones in your inner ear from moving the way they should.
+Benign paroxysmal positional vertigo (BPPV) is a balance problem that makes you feel like you're spinning or tilting (vertigo) if you move your head a certain way.
+BPPV is caused by a problem in your inner ear.
+Tiny calcium "stones" inside

 A vertigo attack usually lasts less than a minute.
 A doctor can move your head in ways that adjust the stones so they don't affect your balance.
 But even without treatment, the attacks will usually go away on their own in a few weeks.

-Anne C. Poinier, MD - Internal Medicine & E. Gregory Thompson, MD - Internal Medicine
+Anne C. Poinier, MD - Internal Medicine & Kathleen Romito, MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org.

-© 1995-2014 Healthwise, Incorporated.
+© 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.